nielsenjared/nielsenjared.github.io/content/blog/algorithm-recursive-greatest-common-divisor/index.md

 Retrieval practice is the surest way to solidify any new learning.
 Attempt to answer the following questions before proceeding:

-* What is a Greatest Common Denominator?
+* What is a Greatest Common Divisor?

-* What is the iterative Greatest Common Denominator?
+* What is the iterative Greatest Common Divisor?

 * What is recursion?

-### What is a Greatest Common Denominator?
+### What is a Greatest Common Divisor?

 TODO

-### What is the Iterative Greatest Common Denominator?
+### What is the Iterative Greatest Common Divisor?

 TODO